bchh325/trading-site/README.md

 * Created separate Lambda function to handle guest user access to external API calls (Finnhub)

 ## Planned Tasks (I always find something to add to this list)
+* Re-style Stock Content to be a scrollable container to prevent overflow with large amount of stocks
 * Manage which buttons are showed to user based on state (e.g. Stock Content only available when user is a guest or signed in)
 * Create confirmation code pop-up upon registration
 * Add confirm password input field